resource-watch/slate/source/includes/dev/_graph.md

 -H "Content-Type: application/json"
 ```

-This endpoint deletes the graph edge associated to the resource identified in the URL path.
+This endpoint deletes the graph edge associated with the resource identified in the URL path.

 **This endpoint is automatically called when you associate the vocabulary "knowledge_graph" to a resource**, so you don't need to manually do it yourself.
 In order to ensure that API users cannot manually create graph nodes for metadata entries, this endpoint requires authentication from a RW API service, meaning that normal API users won't be able to call this endpoint successfully.
 If, as an API user and using your user's token, you try to call this endpoint, you will receive a response with HTTP status code `403 Forbidden`.